 It’s tempting to save all your documents to OneDrive for Business.
-The link to your OneDrive for Business library is always sitting there at the top of the page, ready for you to upload or create new documents.
+The link to your OneDrive for Business library is always sitting there at the top of the page, ready for you to upload or create a document from OneDrive for Business.
 However, you also need to think about who can and can’t access the documents you save to OneDrive for Business.
 If a document is a collaborative effort related to a project, then saving it to a team site might be a better choice.
 This article provides some guidelines to help you decide which route to go.

 Save documents to OneDrive for Business when…